causalMedAnalysis/cmedR/README.md

 # causalMedR
-This repository contains R functions for conducting causal mediation analysis using the methods outlined in Wodtke and Zhou "Causal Mediation Analysis."
+This repository contains R functions for conducting causal mediation analysis using the methods described in Wodtke and Zhou "Causal Mediation Analysis."

 ## Table of Contents